Pppp1116/content-license-policy/README.md

 - Building or augmenting datasets;
 - Generating embeddings, vector representations, or feature extractions;
 - Automated summarization or large-scale extraction of patterns for model consumption;
-- Using the content as prompt source, context, or knowledge base in tools that expose it to third parties at scale.
+- Using the Content as prompt source, context, or knowledge base in tools that expose it to third parties at scale.

-### 9.2.
+### 10.2.
 Owner Exception

-The Owner may freely use Owner Content and Member Content (under the license in Section 8.2) for any AI-related purpose, including training, fine-tuning, evaluation, and hosting models.
+The Owner may freely use Owner Content and Member Content (under the license in Section 9.2) for any AI-related purpose, including training, fine-tuning, evaluation, and hosting models.

-### 9.3.
+### 10.3.
 No “Non-Commercial AI” Exception

 There is **no automatic exception** for “non-commercial AI” or “academic research.”
 All AI-related uses by third parties require explicit written permission from the Owner.

 ---

-## 10. Watermarking, Fingerprinting, and Technical Tracing
+## 11. Watermarking, Fingerprinting, and Technical Tracing

 To enforce this Policy and verify authorship, the Owner may embed visible or invisible markers, including but not limited to: